Santa Maria, California: Airport

-The Santa Maria Public Airport is served by one airline, Allegiant Air.
-Allegiant Air operates nonstop jet service to Las Vegas.
+The Santa Maria Public Airport is served by Allegiant Air, flying to Las Vegas, and American Eagle, to Phoenix.

-Beginning October 15, 2025, American Airlines will begin daily flights between Santa Maria and their HUB at Phoenix Sky Harbor I International Airport.

 Courts

 Santa Maria is home to one of three official Superior Court locations in Santa Barbara County, with the other courthouse located in Santa Barbara.
 From 2003 to 2005, the Superior Court handled a felony complaint against Michael Jackson (see Michael Jackson: 2005 trial) which reached a not guilty verdict on June 13, 2005.
 The District Attorney chose to present the trial in Santa Maria due to its close proximity from Neverland Ranch where the alleged incident took place.

 Law enforcement

 As the primary law enforcement agency for the City of Santa Maria, the Santa Maria Police Department handles approximately 130,000 calls for service each year.
 The Santa Barbara County Sheriff's Office also operates within the city in addition to the Santa Maria Park Officers who consist of 6 sworn officers who derive their authority under CA Penal code section 831.31(b).
 The SMPD is administratively divided into the three divisions, Administration, Operations, and Support, and has 111 sworn officers and 49 full-time support personnel.